-We took a look the ingredients for each of these products and found that DHC contains EGF as well as hyaluronic acid, a popular moisturizing ingredient in many types of skin creams and serums.
-Bioeffect’s serum has only seven ingredients, which means their focus seems to be on maximizing the amount of EGF in their product.
+We took a look at the ingredients for each of these products and found that DHC contains EGF as well as hyaluronic acid, a popular moisturizing ingredient in many types of skin creams and serums.
+Bioeffect contains sodium hyaluronate, which is a salt form of hyaluronic acid that is claimed to help reduce wrinkles.

-The Final Word: Pros and Cons of Using SculptMedix
+The Bottom Line: Pros and Cons of Using SculptMedix

 Based on the research we’ve done in this review, we believe there are some distinct advantages and disadvantages to using SculptMedix.